alkimake/omarket/README.md

 I have tried some of the ethereum patterns and techinuques to learn in depth.
 All examples are in their git branches.

 - EthPM -> [ethpm](https://github.com/alkimake/omarket/tree/ethpm)
+  - There is a `LibraryDemo.sol` file in the `contracts` folder which demonstrates ExampleCoin and zeppelins ethpm package with `SafeMath` and `ERC20` token

 ## Contribution